Written By Kevin Kerfoot And Jennifer Raskin / Reviewed By Ray Spotts

 - Bad breath

 These symptoms all bear the hallmark of typical infections and that’s because a gum boil is a type of infection that is found in the gums.
 You’ll want to take care of it quickly because it could lead to losing a tooth.
-Even more frightening, if it spreads through your body, it can be life-threatening when bacteria like that is on the loose in your blood.
+Even more frightening, if it spreads through your body, it can be life-threatening when germs like that is on the loose in your blood.

 A gum boil can make you sick

-Gum boils and dental abscesses - as well as any oral infection - does have a chance of spreading bacteria into other parts of your body, and the pus from a gum boil has even been known to spread to the brain.
+Gum boils and dental abscesses - as well as any oral infection - does have a chance of spreading germs into other parts of your body, and the pus from a gum boil has even been known to spread to the brain.

 Chronic and untreated gum boils can lead to life-threatening sepsis that requires medical treatment and hospitalization – especially if the infection occurs in a child.
-This is because the inside of a gum boil is a combination of anaerobic gram-negative and gram-positive bacteria which cause pus formation and inflammation.
+This is because the inside of a gum boil is a combination of anaerobic gram-negative and gram-positive germs which cause pus formation and inflammation.